 A vertical farming setup is used to optimize the building space already available.
-Vertical farming enables growers to make use of total building height, and not just horizontal space, which means more crops can be grown in the same space.
+Vertical farming allows growers to make use of total building height, and not just horizontal space, which means more crops can be grown in the same space.

 The goal for Ísponica isn’t to just be a farm – it’s to also be an active member of the community. Ísponica aims to give back by encouraging nutrition, agriculture education, research, and partnering with other organizations to reduce food waste and increase access to healthy food.